tobyweston/blog/source/_posts/2013-01-23-useful-git-commands.md

     git push origin --delete feature_branch

-which is short hand for the full for `git push origin :feature_branch`.
+which is short hand for `git push origin :feature_branch`.
 The colon looks out of place but its really just the everyday syntax of `git push <remote> <local branch>:<remote branch>` with a empty string representing the local branch.
 Effectively, it's saying, take no branch from my local branch and push it to the remote branch.